 Her projects address discrimination and societal dysfunctions in western society.
 She also works on youth radicalization and the raise of right-wing movements in Europe.
 Lately she has started to investigate the construction of national identity in post-Soviet regions in the aftermath of the collapse of the Soviet Union.

 She has won different awards, such as the Third Prize in POY Latam 2015, in the multimedia – everyday life category.
-She has been nominated in 2017 Edition of Photography Grant for Photojournalism (London) and has been awarded the Programa Crisálidas Signo Editores Grant 2019 (Spain), with a Helge Humelvoll Scholarship to participate in the 69th Missouri Photo Workshop (2017) and with the “Photojournalism Grant 2015” (GrisArt International School of Photography, Barcelona).
+She has been nominated in 2018 and 2017 Edition of Photography Grant for Daily Life and Photojournalism respectively (London); has been awarded the Programa Crisálidas Signo Editores Grant 2019 (Spain), with a Helge Humelvoll Scholarship to participate in the 69th Missouri Photo Workshop (2017) and with the “Photojournalism Grant 2015” (GrisArt International School of Photography, Barcelona).

 Finalist of the Grand Press Photo 2019 and 2012 in Poland and of the 19th FotoPres la Ciaxa (2013); she was also nominated in 2018 and 2017 Edition of Photography Magazine Grant (London).
 She has participated in festivals such as Encuentros Fotográficos de Gijón 2019 (Spain), PhotOn 2019 and 2018 (Spain), Imaginaria 2019 (Spain), UCL Festival of Culture in London (2017), FOTONOVIEMBRE Tenerife (2015) and the VIII Biennal de Xavier Miserachs (2014) among others.